carlosarroyoam/e-commerce-backend/README.md

 ## Description

-Repository contains nodejs-api source code.
+Repository contains nodejs-api for a e-commerce source code.

 ## Developing